Try Scala without installing anything #

 sbt is a build tool for Scala. sbt compiles, runs, and tests your Scala code.
 (It can also publish libraries and do many other tasks.)

-2. Run the following command sbt new scala/hello-world.g8.
+.
 This pulls the ‘hello-world’ template from GitHub.
-It will also create a target folder, which you can ignore.
+It will also create atarget

-4. Let’s take a look at what just got generated:
+.
+This will create a project called “hello-world”. - Let’s take a look at what just got generated:

 - hello-world